 Additionally, men can exhibit other behaviors that could be signs of depression as well:

 • Escapist behavior, such as spending a lot of time at work or on sports

 For too long men have been hiding their depression, leading to poor health, loss of jobs and relationships, and many unfortunate suicides.
 According to Webmd.com, men take their lives nearly four times the rate of women, accounting for 79 percent of suicides in the U.S.

 According to the Movember Foundation, society as a whole does not stigmatize men with depression, it’s the men that tend to think of themselves as being burdensome or disappointing.
 A recent study by the Movember Foundation found that 34 percent of male respondents thought men with depression were “unpredictable”.
 Additionally, 56 percent of men said they would feel embarrassed to seek professional help to treat their depression, compared to 39 percent of women.

 Many men don’t recognize, acknowledge or want to get help for their depression.
 Depression is a treatable illness that can affect anyone.
 It’s important that everyone be proactive about seeking the correct professional help and treatment for their mental health.
 With the right solutions in place, most men can feel better quickly and gain back their life.
-If you’re experience symptoms of depression, click here to get the support you need today.
+If you’re experiencing symptoms of depression, contact us to get the support you need today.